 Too Tough To Die (Sire ’84) Rating: B

 Tommy Erdelyi and Ed Stasium are back overseeing the recording, rectifying the band's recent production problems, but unfortunately they couldn't do anything about the hit-and-miss songwriting.
 Stuck in a songwriting slump, Joey only contributes three songs, two of which were co-writes, while Dee Dee picks up the slack by writing or co-writing nine songs, often with Johnny who accumulates his most writing credits to date (five).
 Soundwise, fast-paced punk rock is again the order of the day, as evidenced by the return of several "1-2-3-4" song intros.
 Obviously influenced by the hardcore bands that they themselves had inspired, Joey often adopts a harsher, tougher, and frankly less appealing vocal style, and Dee Dee also sings lead on two terrible tracks ("Wart Hog," "Endless Vacation"), quite awfully I must say, so badly in fact that it almost makes me reconsider whether I really liked Dee Dee's lead vocal contributions to the last album.
 "Danger Zone" and "Humankind," the latter written by new drummer Richie (who stayed for four years before Marky rejoined), are filler tracks as well, and Johnny's brief, driving instrumental "Durango 95" could've been a good proper song but unfortunately never really builds on its potential.
 Fortunately, there are several stronger songs, such as "I'm Not Afraid Of Life," a tough mid-tempo dirge that showed the band's more serious mindset this time out and which recalls the New York Dolls (as does the less impressive leadoff track, "Mama's Boy").
-The rocking title track is more melodic and is oddly poignant listening to it now, what with Joey (cancer), Dee Dee (drugs), and Johnny (cancer) all dying one after another in recent years.
+The rocking title track is more melodic and is oddly poignant listening to it now, what with Joey (cancer), Dee Dee (drugs), and Johnny (cancer) all dying one after another in recent years (hard to believe but true).
 Oddly enough given the band's re-emphasis on punk rock, the best songs here are atypical, poppy tracks that are grouped together in the middle of the album and which all exceed four minutes, quite unpunk I must say.
 "Chasing The Night" and "Howling At The Moon (Sha-La-La)" deliver melodic, hooky new wave pop punk (with keyboards and synthesizers, egads!), while "Daytime Delimma (Dangers Of Love)," a co-write by Joey with band associate, lead guitar assister, and later producer Daniel Rey, is an anthemic highlight with another first-rate Joey vocal (which is lacking on too many of the album's other lackluster attempts).
 "Planet Earth 1988" features hard rock verses and a more melodic chorus, plus impressive piano and lead guitar (likely Lure again), while "No Go" ends the album with a catchy, fun pop punker in the band's classic style.
-All in all, despite many calling this a "comeback album," I don't find it to be obviously better than any of their previous three albums, as by now even the band's so called "better" albums were but pale echoes of past glories, even if they still enjoyably echoed past glories for the most part.
-Of course, the band continued for many years after that, even after Dee Dee left in 1989 for an absurd solo career (though he would continue to write for the band), replaced by the much younger C.J.
+All in all, despite many calling this a "comeback album," I don't find it to be obviously better than any of their previous three albums, as by now even the band's so called "better" albums were but pale echoes of past glories, even if they still echoed past glories in an enjoyable manner for the most part.
+Of course, the band continued for many years after this, even after Dee Dee left in 1989 for an absurd solo career (though he would continue to write for the band), replaced by the much younger C.J.
 They never stopped releasing albums and touring, all while Joey and Johnny never started talking to each other, before improbably appearing at Lollapalooza and calling it quits in 1996, finally beaten down by their personal problems and lack of commercial success.
-Perhaps I'll review some of the subsequent albums at a later date, but probably not, for the albums already covered on this page are the reason that this band is justifiably legendary, one trick pony or not.
+Perhaps I'll review some of their subsequent albums at a later date, but probably not, for the albums already covered on this page are the reason that this band is justifiably legendary, one trick pony or not.
 Those who want to hear only the best of the rest are advised to check out the band's excellent 2-cd career encompassing retrospective Hey!
 Ho!
 Let's Go: The Anthology, which includes most of the band's best songs, including non-album essentials such as "Carbona Not Glue" and later notables like "My Brain Is Hanging Upside Down (Bonzo Goes to Bitburg)."

 send me an email